DynamicsNinja/PCF-Gallery-Control/README.md

 ## Features

-- Thumbnails of images from notes
+- Thumbnails of images from notes & email attachments
 - Image preview on click on the thumbnail
 - Hide preview image on click
 - Download image on click on the filename